Gokarnanatheshwara Temple: Navaratri

 The dasara festival is celebrated with much grandeur.
 The dasara celebrations of this temple is popularly called Mangalore Dasara.
 Mangalore Dasara was started by B.R.Karkera.

 In addition to idols of Sharada Matha and Maha Ganapati, life-size idols of Nava Durgas are installed in the premises in an attractive way during Navaratri.
 All religious rites are observed for the entire period.
 Tableaux form a special part of the festivities and are taken around the main thoroughfares of Mangalore.

 Mangalore Dasara is celebrated in a very spectacular way by worshiping the idol of Ganesh, Adhi Shakthi Maatha, Sharada Maatha, Navadurgas such as Shaila Puthri Maatha, Brahmachaarini Maatha, Chandrakaantha Maatha, Kushmaandini Maatha, Skanda Maatha, Kathyaahini Maatha, Maha Kaali Maatha, Maha Gowri Maatha and Siddhi Dhaathri Maatha.
 All these idols are grandly worshiped for nine days of navarathri.
 On the tenth day, these idols are taken in the grand procession of Mangalore Dasara throughout the city; the procession returns to Gokarnanatha Kshethra on the next day morning where all the above idols are immersed in the lake inside the temple premises.

 Connectivity

 This temple is situated in Kudroli which is about 5 km north of Mangalore Central.
 This temple is accessible from Statebank by bus(Route no 1,7,13) and from KSRTC, Airport by Auto rikshaw and Taxi.

 Controversies

-Shri Janardhan Poojary performed Urul seva (rolling around the temple) so that Sonia Gandhi could be cured, and she could win the General elections of 2014.
+Shri Janardhan Poojary performed Urul seva (rolling around the temple) so that Sonia Gandhi could be cured, and he could win the General elections of 2014.
 Since Shri Poojary is very much part of the administration of this temple, it would appear that the temple administration has injected politics into religion.